 Unrestricted - consists of the assets and liabilities that are not included in the net investment in capital assets or restricted components of net position.

 Classification of Revenues

 Operating revenues include marketing fees from ACE's natural gas supplier.
-Nonoperating revenues include those derived from capital and related financing and investing activities.
+Nonoperating revenues include those derived from capital and related financing, non capital financing and investing activities.

 Distribution to Members